catec/leica_point_cloud_processing/README.md

 This repo contains source code to develop a library for controlling Leica Scanstation C5.
 This is involved in a ROSIN project.

+Meshes and pointclouds are not updated online because they are confidential.

 ## Set up ##

 * Clone